naiforfi/Bootcamp_repo/Final_project/Project_Description.md

 **Oversampling "SMOTE":** This approach for addressing imbalanced datasets by oversample the minority class. `rain` was imbalanced with 245696 `False` and 3327 `True` observation.
 So I got 245696 for each after implementing SMOTE.Figure (2,3) is shows the difference.

-**Feature Scaling:** Feature Scaling is implemented before traing the models.
+**Feature Scaling:** Feature Scaling is implemented before training the models.

 ### Modeling